mikegleen/modes/doc/source/data_format.rst

     JB002 - JB004
     SH1-99

 White space in the field is ignored.
+A restriction is that the first number must be lower than the following ones when using the "&" operator.
+For example, in the first case shown above, "JB002&4&6&...", "JB007&4&6&..." would be illegal.

 Date Formats